michei69/michei69/README.md

 ### hi there!! i'm **michael** *(aka michei69)*
-i'm a student who wants to improve his coding skills in the mean time. i also like helping other people w/ stuff (ex: translations, typos etc.)
+just a student who wants to improve his coding skills in the mean time. i also like helping other people w/ stuff (ex: translations, typos etc.)

-i do have some projects i work on from time to time but they are either not public or are not uploaded to github
+i do have some projects i work on from time to time, but they are either not public or are not uploaded to github

 ---